 The importance of vaccines

-Children get most of the vaccinations.
+Children get most of the vaccines.
 But adults also need to be sure they are already immune to certain infections and stay up-to-date on certain vaccines, including varicella, tetanus, pertussis (whooping cough), shingles, and the flu.
 Childhood illnesses, such as mumps, measles, and chickenpox, can cause serious problems in adults.

 About guidelines for routine childhood vaccines